5% Discount off the tour price (Excludes any Local Payment Find out more

 The mokoro trip takes us to our exclusive island camp, where we will spend three nights immersed in unspoilt nature.
-There is ample time to explore the pristine wilderness area on foot and by mokoro, and simply relax - basking in the tranquility of this truly wild place.
+There is ample time to explore the pristine wilderness area on foot and by mokoro, and simply relax - basking in the tranquillity of this truly wild place.
 In the delta you also have the chance to spend time with the local guides, learning more about their culture and way of life.

 Waking up early on day six we set off on our journey out of the magical delta.
-First we travel by mokoro and then we take a motorboat ride to our vehicle for the transfer to Maun.
+First, we travel by mokoro and then we take a motorboat ride to our vehicle for the transfer to Maun.
 In the afternoon we arrive in Maun and top up on supplies before heading to our next lodge.
 Then there is time to freshen up and tuck into a catered meal.
 The safari lodge is on the banks of the Boteti River and offers comfortable en-suite accommodation, a swimming pool, bar and restaurant.

-After lunch you have the opportunity to take an optional scenic flight over the Okavango Delta - viewing the intricate waterways, untamed bush and game-rich plains from above.
+After lunch, you have the opportunity to take an optional scenic flight over the Okavango Delta - viewing the intricate waterways, untamed bush and game-rich plains from above.

 Our route is not set in stone, as we follow seasonal animal migrations, adapting our itinerary to local conditions and wildlife movements.

 For example, we may start with Moremi Game Reserve, camping near the well-known 3rd Bridge.
 Here we fall asleep to the sounds of the African bush at night - listening out for the calls of hyenas, the low roaring of lions, and the grunting of hippos.
-From the scenic Moremi we may then head on north via Xakanaxa to camp near North Gate.
+From the scenic Moremi, we may then head on north via Xakanaxa to camp near North Gate.
 Early morning and afternoon game drives along the wetland areas offer superb wildlife sightings.

-From North Gate we then drive to Savuti, an area that has undergone dramatic changes over the past 30 years.
+From North Gate, we then drive to Savuti, an area that has undergone dramatic changes over the past 30 years.
 Beginning in the 1980s the Savuti Channel began to dry-up, but today it is a lush waterway, once again, frequented by a variety of wildlife.
 The game drive options are numerous and the campsite is extremely active (keep fruit well hidden from roving elephants and meat from prowling hyenas).
-The vegetation is constantly changing, from open plains, palm trees and marshland, to dense mopane woodlands and acacia scrub lands.
+The vegetation is constantly changing, from open plains, palm trees and marshland, to dense mopane woodlands and acacia scrublands.

 At night we stay at private camps in pristine and remote wilderness areas, far from the clamber of human development.
 The support vehicle travels ahead so that the crew can set up camp for us.
 Get back to nature while camping in the untamed bush where we leave the camps as we found them - leaving nothing but footprints.

 On day 11 we leave the game-rich wilderness behind and return to the safari town of Maun, looking out for game and birds along the way.
-After lunch (own expense) and a walkabout in the busy town we make our way to the lodge for tonight.
-On arrival at our lodge there is time to relax and take a dip in the pool before enjoying a catered meal and a restful night in comfort.
+After lunch (own expense) and a walkabout in the busy town, we make our way to the lodge for tonight.
+On arrival at our lodge, there is time to relax and take a dip in the pool before enjoying a catered meal and a restful night in comfort.

-Without disturbing the surface of the pans, we make our way to a remote site where we set up camp and take in the isolation and serenity of this expansive area.
+Without disturbing the surface of the pans, we make our way to a remote site (subject to rains) where we set up camp and take in the isolation and serenity of this expansive area.
 We set up tents, but sleeping out under the stars on the wide-open pans is an unforgettable experience.
 The guides can tell you more about the bright constellations of stars tonight.